tongueroo/cli-template/README.md

 chmod a+x /usr/local/bin/mycli
 ```

-It is a little too slow to be as useful as it could.
+Auto completion is a little too slow to be as useful.
 This because the generated CLI invokes autoloading when it detects the methods for the completion words.
-Constructive ideas on the speed of this would be appreciated!
+Constructive ideas on speeding this would be appreciated!

 Also, auto-completion does not work with colons currently.
 Will have to look into this post [Bash Command-Line Tab Completion Colon Character
 ](https://stackoverflow.com/questions/25362968/bash-command-line-tab-completion-colon-character).